framework-one/cfmljure/README.md

 To use cfmljure, you need the Clojure libraries.
 I think the easiest way to do that is with Leiningen, the Clojure build tool.

-**Note: cfmljure.cfc requires Adobe ColdFusion 9.0.1 or Railo 3.2.2**
+**Note: cfmljure.cfc requires Adobe ColdFusion 9.0.1 or Railo 3.2.2;
+  Because of the way Adobe ColdFusion deals with arrays of numbers, many of the examples do not run as-is - but they run fine on Railo so I'd recommend you try Railo if you want to play with cfmljure.**

-## Installation with Leiningen
+## Installation (with Leiningen)

 Install the **lein** script from http://github.com/technomancy/leiningen (download the **lein** script, make it executable, run **lein self-install** to complete